salesforcecli/plugin-deploy-retrieve/messages/convert.source-behavior.md

 # summary

-Enable a sourceBehaviorOption in sfdx-project.json and update your project source to use it.
+Enable a behavior of your project source files, and then update your Salesforce DX project to implement the behavior.

 # description

-Makes local changes to your project based on the chosen sourceBehaviorOption.
+Specifically, this command updates the "sourceBehaviorOption" option in the "sfdx-project.json" file and then converts the associated local source files in your project as needed.

+For example, run this command with the "--behavior decomposePermissionSet" flag to start decomposing permission sets when you deploy or retrieve them.
+Decomposing means breaking up the monolithic metadata API format XML file that corresponds to a metadata component into smaller XML files and directories based on its subtypes.
+Permission sets are not decomposed by default; you must opt-in to start decomposing them by using this command.
+When the command finishes, your "sfdx-project.json" file is updated to always decompose permission sets, and the existing permission set files in your local package directories are converted into the new decomposed format.
+You run this command only once for a given behavior change.

+For more information about the possible values for the --behavior flag, see the "sourceBehaviorOptions" section in the https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_ws_config.htm topic.

 # flags.behavior.summary

-Which sourceBehaviorOption to enable.
+Behavior to enable; the values correspond to the possible values of the "sourceBehaviorOption" option in the "sfdx-project.json" file.

 # examples

-- Switch the project to use decomposed custom labels
+- Update your Salesforce DX project to decompose custom labels:

-  <%= config.bin %> <%= command.id %> --behavior DecomposeCustomLabels
+  <%= config.bin %> <%= command.id %> --behavior decomposeCustomLabels

-- Without changing any existing files, see what the command would have produced.
+- Display what the command would do, but don't change any existing files:

+  <%= config.bin %> <%= command.id %> --behavior decomposeCustomLabels --dry-run

+- Keep the temporary directory that contains the interim metadata API formatted files:

-  <%= config.bin %> <%= command.id %> --behavior DecomposeCustomLabels --dry-run
+  <%= config.bin %> <%= command.id %> --behavior decomposeCustomLabels --dry-run --preserve-temp-dir

 # flags.dry-run.summary

-Explain what the command would do.
+Display what the command would do, but don't make any actual changes.

 # flags.dry-run.description

-Doesn't modify existing files.
-Lists files that would be deleted, explains modifications to sfdx-project.json, and outputs the resulting modifications to a new folder for review.
+Doesn't modify the existing files in your project, including the "sfdx-project.json" file.
+Instead, the command lists the files that would be deleted, explains the modifications to the "sfdx-project.json" file, and outputs the resulting modifications to a new directory for review.

 # flags.preserve-temp-dir.summary

-Don't delete the metadata API format temp dir that this command creates.
+Don't delete the metadata API format temporary directory that this command creates.
 Useful for debugging.

 # error.trackingNotSupported

-The project has a target-org that uses source tracking.
-This operation will cause changes to the local project that can't be properly tracked.
+Your project has a default org (target-org) that uses source tracking.
+This operation will cause changes to the local project source files that can't be properly tracked.

 # error.trackingNotSupported.actions

-- Get any changes or data you need from the org
+- Retrieve any changes or data you need from the org that you haven't already retrieved.
-- Delete the org (`sf org delete scratch` or `sf org delete sandbox`)
+- Delete the org ("sf org delete scratch" or "sf org delete sandbox").
-- Run the command again
+- Run this command again.
-- Create a new org and deploy the modified source
+- Create a new org ("sf org create scratch" or "sf org create sandbox") and deploy the modified source.

 # error.packageDirectoryNeedsMainDefault

-The package directory %s does not have a main/default structure.
+The package directory %s doesn't have a main/default structure.
-The command will move metadata into main/default which doesn't seem like what you'd want.
+This command moves metadata into a main/default structure, but your package directories aren't ready for it.

 # error.packageDirectoryNeedsMainDefault.actions

-- Update %s to have all its metadata inside main/default.
+- Update %s to have all its metadata inside a main/default directory structure.
 - Run the command again.

 # success.dryRun

-Files were created in %s outside your package directories for inspection.
+Files were created in %s outside your package directories for you to inspect.

 # error.noTargetTypes

-The project contains no packageDirectories with metadata that matches the specified behavior %s.
+The project doesn't contain any package directories with metadata that matches the specified behavior %s.